Does my child have autism?

 The autism spectrum varies widely, but according to Washington Autism Alliance and Advocacy, about 46% of individuals on the spectrum have normal or even above average intelligence, while 25% show more obvious signs like being completely nonverbal or having very limited language proficiency at the stage you would expect the child to begin experimenting with verbal communication.

-This neurological disorder usually presents itself when children are between one and three years old, though in plenty of cases it isn’t identified and diagnosed until much later.
+Early signs of autism usually present themselves when children are between one and three years old, though in plenty of cases it isn’t identified and diagnosed until much later.
 Mild autism may only present itself once the child is in school and starts showing some signs of difficulty with social interactions or if learning disabilities are identified.

-The milder the case of autism, the more difficult it may be to identify and diagnose—however, even children on the high functioning end of the spectrum can benefit greatly from early intervention behavior therapy
+The milder the case of autism, the more difficult it may be to identify, with behavioral specialists often relying on the ADOS test, a systematic and standardized method of identifying kids that may fall somewhere on the spectrum.
+However, even children on the high functioning end of the spectrum can benefit greatly from early intervention behavior therapy.

 - Difficulty with social interactions